What Is The Best Crew Cab Van To Buy In 2025?

 What Is A Crew Cab Van?

 Let’s start with the basics.
-A crew cab van – also commonly known as a double cab van, or simply a crew van – is a van that features two rows of seats for the driver and passengers.
+A crew cab van – also commonly known as a double cab van, double cab in van (DCIV), or simply a crew van – is a van that features two rows of seats for the driver and passengers.

 Crew vans differ from standard panel vans in many ways, the main one being a reduced load space in exchange for added seating.
 Both typically feature a fixed bulkhead separating the cab from the rear load space.
-Although, the number of seats in a crew van can vary.
+The number of seats in a crew van can vary, but most feature either five or six seats.

 If you need a lot of load space for tools, machinery or other equipment and only need to transport up to three passengers, then a panel van will do just fine.
 However, if load space isn’t an issue, and you’d prefer the added passenger space, then a crew van might be the way forward.

-It’s worth noting that crew vans tend to be more expensive than panel vans.
-So this might also influence your decision.
+It’s worth noting that crew vans also tend to be more expensive than standard panel vans.

 Load Space